 As the host, don’t get too caught up in making sure every person is entertained every minute of your party.
 Your guests will take the initiative.
 The success of your party depends on lots of laughter, good conversation, delicious food, and everyone feeling comfortable.

-Above all else, maintain your sense of humour in the face of adversity.
+Above all else, maintain your sense of humor in the face of adversity.
 The most important things are your attitude, friendliness, and genuine pleasure in your guests’ presence.

 Managing the meal